GeorgeDjango/Project_2/README.md

 - Bootstrap icons has been used to give some of my buttons a bit more style.

 4. JavaScript
-- Java has been used to help give my project some "brains" which has allowed me to build my quiz across various pages.
+- JavaScript has been used to help give my project some "brains" which has allowed me to build my quiz across various pages.

 5. Git
 - I have used Git to help me push my project from my local device to an online repo.